androbaza/event-smlm-localization/notes.md

 * Filter out the event salt-n-paper noise --> not needed with doG
 * There is no background - no median filtering?
 * generating the images as floats reduces the number of false double peak identifications after doG filtereing.
+* for some reason numba performs worse for single image.
+Have to experiment with the whole movie.

 # TO-DO
 * finish the script for pSMLM, make it a function in the end